finarly/Notes/dbt.md

 ### Modularity

+Modularity is the degree to which a system's components may be separated and recombined.

 Building a final product piece by piece and combining them rather than all at once.
 So after you have transformed the data into a "model" you can use it again later on.

 ### Model Naming Conventions

 #### 1. Sources

-Arent actually models, its a way of referencing raw tables that are actuall loaded.
+Arent actually models, its a way of referencing raw tables that are actually loaded.

+Raw tables can be referenced like *raw.jaffle_shop.customers*

+But better practice would be configuring it in a yaml file

+e.g.

+>version: 2
+>sources:
+>  - name: jaffle_shop
+>    database: raw
+>    schema: jaffle_shop
+>    tables:
+>      - name: orders
+>        loaded_at_field: _etl_loaded_at
+>        freshness:
+>          warn_after: {count: 12, period: hour}
+>          error_after: {count: 24, period: hour}

 #### 2. Staging